zeropingheroes/lancache-elk/README.md

 5. Log into the Kibana web interface and go to **Management** > **Saved Objects**

-6. Import `lancache-elk/configs/kibana/export.json` accepting suggested index fixes
+6. Import `lancache-elk/configs/kibana/export.json` choosing "logstash-*" in the dropdown under "New index pattern"

+7. Repeat step 6 a second time - not sure exactly why this is necessary...

 # Available Dashboards